departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v2/resource-guide.md

 <code>POST /sample-inspection</code>

-Sample Inspections allow a HA to generate sample inspection based on their Sample Inspection Targets.
+Sample Inspections allow a HA Admin to generate sample inspection based on their Sample Inspection Targets.
 {: .govuk-body}

 The POST endpoint will start a job which will generate sample inspections.